-About Norfolk Commission on the Arts and Humanities
+About Norfolk Arts and Humanities

 No other city in Virginia, and few of any cities its size, offer the breadth and level of arts programming that Norfolk enjoys.
 The City has garnered both national and international accolades for its support of the arts.
 It has earned a stellar reputation that attracts tourists worldwide, dramatically contributing to the local economy and enhancing the educational experience of both novice and seasoned artists.
 The city’s support of the arts and its myriad forms (e.g., public art, theatre, opera, music, visual arts, dance, etc.) is unrivaled in the region.